|Court:||United States District Court for the Southern District of Ohio|

-On September 16, 2021, Judge Adams of the Northern District of Ohio denied Defendants’ motions to dismiss Plaintiffs’ complaint, adopting the Southern District Court’s reasoning in full.
-In the same ruling, Judge Adams also denied the SLC’s requested stay, observing that “[b]y all appearances, FirstEnergy was willing to go without an SLC up until it realized these matters would not be dismissed at the pleadings stage.”
+On September 16, 2021, the Northern District Court denied Defendants’ motions to dismiss Plaintiffs’ complaint, adopting the Southern District Court’s reasoning in full.
+In the same ruling, the Northern District Court also denied the SLC’s requested stay, observing that “[b]y all appearances, FirstEnergy was willing to go without an SLC up until it realized these matters would not be dismissed at the pleadings stage.”

 On February 10, 2022, following hard-fought litigation and arms’-length negotiations, FirstEnergy announced that the parties had reached an agreement in principle for a global settlement (the “Settlement”) of Plaintiffs’ derivative claims asserted on behalf of FirstEnergy.
 Under the terms of Settlement, FirstEnergy will receive $180 million less a court-approved award of attorneys’ fees and expenses, and six directors who have been on the Board for a minimum of five years will not stand for re-election.
 Additionally, FirstEnergy will adopt governance reforms that relate to the Company’s political spending and lobbying.